 Extract PEXA Settlement Statements to Excel

-Extract PEXA settlement statements and adjustment sheets into Excel rows for source funds, rates, land tax, FRCGW, and cost-base records.
+Extract PEXA settlement statements and adjustment sheets into Excel rows for source funds, rates, land tax, FRCGW, cost-base records, and review flags.

 Published